-In some cultures, skin bleaching is considered the path to achieving a pale or lighter skin tone and color.
-Individuals usually lighten skin through topical skin bleaching with a chemical agent, although certain cosmetic procedures, such as chemical peels, may also be able to lighten a person's complexion.
+In some cultures, skin lightening, or whitening, is considered the path to achieving a pale or lighter skin tone and color.
+Individuals usually lighten skin through topical skin bleaching with topical chemicals, although certain cosmetic procedures, including chemical peels, may also be able to lighten a person's complexion.

-Topical hydroquinone is one of the most popular agents for bleaching the skin to reduce the appearance of conditions such as melasma or chloasma.
+Topical hydroquinone: Also called HQ, this is one of the most popular agents for bleaching skin and can reduce the appearance of conditions including melasma or chloasma.
 It is frequently combined with Retin-A to enhance its bleaching effects.
-Due to the irritating nature of both of these agents, topical steroids are commonly added to minimize the inflammation.
-Hydroquinone (HQ) has a long history of safety when used properly, but should not be used when pregnant or in the process of conceiving.
+Both these can be irritating to the skin so your doctor may prescribe some topical steroids to minimize inflammation.
+HQ has a long history of being safe when correctly applied, but should not be used if you are pregnant or trying to conceive.

-Hydroquinone products are available over the counter in 2% concentrations, which are generally weak, but useful in mild cases of hyperpigmentation.
-As a prescribed medication hydroquinone is commonly prepared in 3-7% concentrations.
+HQ products are also available over the counter in weaker concentrations of 2%, which can be effective for mild cases of hyperpigmentation.
+As a prescribed medication, HQ is commonly prepared in 3-7% concentrations.
 Here are a few quick facts and tips about HQ.

-- When using HQ, it is crucial to avoid sun exposure and apply sunscreen at all times.
+- When using HQ, it is crucial to avoid sun exposure and always use sunscreen.

-- You should notify your doctor of any other medical conditions especially kidney or liver disease.
+- Notify your doctor of any other medical conditions, especially kidney or liver disease.

-- Sometimes HQ can cause skin irritation and should therefore be avoided if you suffer from inflammatory skin conditions.
+- HQ can cause skin irritation and should be avoided if you have inflammatory skin conditions.

-- In 2007, the FDA generated alot of negative publicity when it considered recalling the product due to concerns with cancer and ochronosis ( a pigmented condition of the skin).
-The reports were sufficiently rare that the FDA abandoned the recall.
+- In 2007, the FDA generated negative publicity when it considered recalling the product due to concerns with cancer and ochronosis, or a pigmented condition of the skin.
+The reports were sufficiently rare enough that the FDA abandoned the recall.

 Was this guide helpful?
 Thanks for your feedback